SwissDataScienceCenter/renku-graph/README.md

 ### Event Flow

+This section describes the flow of events starting from a commit on GitLab until the data is stored in the triples store.
+The solid lines represent an event being sent and the dotted lines represent non-event-like data (request or response).

 #### Project creation flow and new commit flow

 When a project is created on GitLab or a new commit is pushed to GitLab the following flow is triggered: